ACEGAZ/Potentia-Text-Adventure/README.md

 Potentia is deployed on Heroku and can be found here: https://potenta-text-adventure.herokuapp.com/

-initially Potentia Text Adventure was going to be deployed using Heroku to connect to Github but this feature has been removed from heroku. instead it was deployed by using the command heroku login -i and loging in when prompted.
-Then running the command heroku create Potentia-Text_adventure to create a new app.
+initially Potentia Text Adventure was going to be deployed using Heroku to connect to Github but this feature has been removed from heroku.

+instead it was deployed by using the command heroku login -i in the terminal and loging in when prompted.
+Then running the command heroku create Potentia-Text-adventure to create a new app.
 This created a new Heroku app and linked it to my Gitpod terminal.
 Then I set up config vars and build packs on Heroku.

 I used heroku/python and heroku/nodejs buildpacks.

 ## Testing